1 click-Install WordPress

 The first thing you notice is that you’re asked to verify your Musegain ID to enable the MusexPress automatic updates.
 Go to “verify” and in the Musegain ID field enter the same email you used to purchase the Advanced or Rockstar plan on Musegain.com.
 If your subscription plan is active, you’ll get a message like this!
-Ok, now that MusexPress 3.0 is correctly installed, all we have to do is just to connect the admin panel to our Adobe Muse project.
+Now that MusexPress 3.x is correctly installed, all we have to do is just to connect the admin panel to our Adobe Muse project.

 Once your website design is finished, click on the File menu and then “upload to FTP hosting”.
 We insert our FTP credentials and continue.
 Now we have to insert the site URL.
 Pay attention to the “folder on server section”.
 That’s a very important step to have MusexPress working properly.
 You need to insert here the same WordPress installation path as completed before (either in root folder or in subfolder) and add /mxp_theme.
 We’re ready to go to the next steps.
 In the Upload section select “All files” if you’re uploading MusexPress for the first time.
 Then you can choose “only modified files”.
 Click ok.
 You will see an FTP validation alert.
 Don’t worry about that.
 Click on Ignore and wait for the website upload.

 Once the upload is completed, go to your WordPress admin panel.
 The last thing we need to do is to convert the Adobe Muse pages.
 From the MusexPress Menu, click on the Pages converter.
 As you can see, this section includes all the pages of your Muse project.
 Flag the first checkbox to have them all selected and click on “convert”.
 On the top of your dashboard you can notice the pages are successfully converted.